-He was, of course, making fun of media pundits, who utilize that phrase to shut down any serious discussion about the one issue that underlies all others in America.
+Suddenly, it was clear.
+My friend was, of course, making fun of the media pundits and conservative politicians who utilize that phrase to shut down any serious discussion about the one issue that underlies all others in America.
 By controlling public conversation, these gatekeepers establish the boundaries of acceptable discourse.
 Their primary function – and that of all corporate media – is to distract us from identifying the true sources of our distress.

 American innocence is built upon fear of the “Other” – Indians, Mexicans, Asians, Communists and terrorists, but always and primarily, African-Americans.
-The fact that conservatives regularly admonish progressives for speaking about race (from actually saying the word “race”) indicates the terrifying truth that the subject is taboo.
+The fact that conservatives – and too often, liberals – regularly admonish progressives for speaking about race (from actually saying the word “race”) indicates the terrifying truth that the subject is taboo.

-These themes have been played out with devastating effect since the end of the 1960s, when conservatives, far more literate in American myth than liberals, began to masquerade as rebels against the establishment.
-Their narrative took full advantage of the fact that American myth offers only one alternative to the hero – the victim.
-And the victim who cannot be a hero will search for villains or scapegoats.
-This narrative emphasizes “values” over “interests,” redefining class war, once again, in racial and cultural rather than economic terms.
+These themes have been played out with devastating effect since the end of the 1960s, when conservatives, far more mythologically literate than liberals, began to masquerade as “rebels” against the establishment.
+Their narratives took full advantage of the fact that American myth offers only one alternative to the hero – the victim.
+And the man who can no longer be a hero will search for villains or scapegoats so as to avoid the ultimate label of loser.
+For three generations these narratives have emphasized “values” over “interests,” redefining class war, once again, in racial, sexual and cultural rather than economic terms.

 White males, oblivious to their privilege, now identify as victims – not of the rich, but of the minorities who compete with them, the women claiming equality with them, the gays who publicly question the value of their masculinity and the intellectuals who appear to be telling them how to live.

-With most white, older Americans wanting to have their cake (government services) without having to pay for it (taxes going toward lazy black and brown “welfare cheats”), too many of us are willing to collude with a great secret.
-It is a holy secret, because we will not name it.
+With most white, older Americans perfectly content to have their cake (government services) without having to pay for it (taxes going toward lazy “welfare cheats”), too many of us are still willing to collude with the great secret.